shawaizt/PsrPopPy-G/README.md

 Multi-wavelength Pulsar Population Synthesis
 -----------

-I provide python scripts based on PsrPopPy2 that allow for a multi-wavelength population synthesis for Millisecond Pulsars (MSPs) and Canonical Pulsars (CPs) as done in Tabassum & Lorimer (2025, [arXiv:2504.02677](https://arxiv.org/abs/2504.02677)).
+I provide the code based on PsrPopPy2 that allow for a multi-wavelength population synthesis for Millisecond Pulsars (MSPs) and Canonical Pulsars (CPs) as done in Tabassum & Lorimer (2025, [arXiv:2504.02677](https://arxiv.org/abs/2504.02677)).

-This is done by first synthesizing a population accounting for radio selection effects and then applying gamma-ray selection effects.
+This done by first synthesizing a population accounting for radio selection effects and then applying gamma-ray selection effects.

 For MSPs, the radio synthesis is done using PsrPopPy2 framework with some modifications.
 Everything needed is provided in the scripts.

-For CPs, a fortran routine based on the work of Johnston & Karastergiou (2017, [2017MNRAS.467.3493J](https://doi.org/10.1093/mnras/stx377); [arXiv:1702.03616](https://arxiv.org/abs/1702.03616)) should be first used to get a list of evolved CPs and then multi-wavelength selection effects can then be applied using the provided scripts.
-The fortran script can be obtained by contacting the authors of that paper.
+For CPs, a fortran routine based on the work of Johnston & Karastergiou (2017, [2017MNRAS.467.3493J](https://doi.org/10.1093/mnras/stx377); [arXiv:1702.03616](https://arxiv.org/abs/1702.03616)) should be first used to get a list of evolved CPs and then multi-wavelength selection effects can then be applied using the provided python scripts.
+The fortran routine is also provided, thanks to Simon Johsnton.

 There are 5 python scripts
-1. `python_functions.py` : Contains all the PsrPopPy2 functions needed.
+1. 'python_functions.py' : Contains all the PsrPopPy2 functions needed.
-2. `minipsrpoppy-msp.py` : Used to generate MSPs accounting for radio selection effects.
+2. 'minipsrpoppy-msp.py' : Used to generate MSPs accounting for radio selection effects.
-3. `minipsrpoppy-cp.py` : Used to generate CPs accounting for radio selection effects
+3. 'minipsrpoppy-cp.py' : Used to generate CPs accounting for radio selection effects
-4. `gammaray-filter-msp.py` : Applies gamma-ray selection effects assuming several different gamma-ray luminosity models for MSPs.
+4. 'gammaray-filter-msp.py' : Applies gamma-ray selection effects assuming several different gamma-ray luminosity models for MSPs.
-5. `gammaray-filter-cp.py` : Applies gamma-ray selection effects assuming several different gamma-ray luminosity models for CPs.
+5. 'gammaray-filter-cp.py' : Applies gamma-ray selection effects assuming several different gamma-ray luminosity models for CPs.

+The fortran routines are in the `fortran-code` directory.
+It contains the main program `evolve_cp.f` and the two supplemental programs `normal.f` and `ran1.f`.
+These are written in f77 and can be compiled with gfortan.

 Also provided are survey files for the surveys and the Fermi-LAT sensitivity map used in Tabassum & Lorimer 2025.

 An installation of PsrPopPy2 is required due to some fortran shared libraries which are used from it.